-Its SRID, or Spatial Reference Identifier.
-This value identifies the geometry's associated Spatial Reference System that describes the coordinate space in which the geometry object is defined.
+Its SRID, or spatial reference identifier.
+This value identifies the geometry's associated spatial reference system that describes the coordinate space in which the geometry object is defined.

-Its coordinates in its Spatial Reference System, represented as double-precision (8-byte) numbers.
+Its coordinates in its spatial reference system, represented as double-precision (8-byte) numbers.
 All nonempty geometries include at least one pair of (X,Y) coordinates.
 Empty geometries contain no coordinates.

 Coordinates are related to the SRID.
-For example, in different coordinate systems, the distance between two objects may differ even when objects have the same coordinates, because the distance on the planar coordinate system and the distance on the geocentric system (coordinates on the Earth's surface) are different things.
+For example, in different coordinate systems, the distance between two objects may differ even when objects have the same coordinates, because the distance on the planar coordinate system and the distance on the geodetic system (coordinates on the Earth's surface) are different things.